xakur/soppusite/_posts/2023-11-28-the-easiest-way-to-love-yourself.md

 Through my own journey of self-love, I discovered:

-<p style="font-size: 22px; text-align: center;padding:22px 0px;">The <b>easiest</b> way to love ourselves is to start with<br/><b>appreciating our physical presence</b> (body).</p>
+<p style="font-size: 24px; text-align: center;padding:22px 0px;">The <b>easiest</b> way to love ourselves is to start with<br/><b>appreciating our physical presence</b> (body).</p>

-#### Why?

-Despite all the emotional and physical challenges which includes hardships, mistakes, sadness, anger, disappointments, nastiness, unfairness, setbacks, failures&#8212;you name it&#8212;in life, your body is still here supporting yourself!
+**Why?** Despite all the emotional and physical challenges which includes hardships, mistakes, sadness, anger, disappointments, nastiness, unfairness, setbacks, failures&#8212;you name it&#8212;in life, your body is still here supporting yourself!

-Your body is still living and breathing. **Every organ in your body is still working and functioning,** enabling you to move about freely and do things as you wish (including daily activities; breathing, eating, walking, sleeping, etc.)
+Your body is still living and breathing. **Every organ in your body is still working and functioning,** enabling you to move about freely and do things as you wish (including daily activities: breathing, eating, walking, sleeping, etc.)

 ![Woman Studying Anatomy](https://images.pexels.com/photos/3059750/pexels-photo-3059750.jpeg)